“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 Not so with payday loans.

-As Danny explains, despite the fact that he had several payday loans on the go at once, companies were still happy to lend to him.
+As Danny explains, despite having several payday loans on the go at once, companies were still happy to lend to him.

 Many payday lenders would ask to see bank statements, but they'd still decide to lend additional money, using the justification that I had a “good” credit score.